-Project TVISP Service Obligation
+Project TSDBOT Service Obligation

-(Agreement to serve children with disabilities as a condition for accepting stipends or tuition reimbursement provided through a grant awarded to the Departments of Special Education and Educational Psychology at the University of Utah, the U.S. Department of Education, Preparation of Special Education, Related Services and Early Intervention Personnel to Serve Infants, Toddlers, and Children with Low Incidence Disabilities (CFDA# 84.325K)).
+(Agreement to serve children with disabilities as a condition for accepting stipends or tuition reimbursement provided through a grant awarded to the Departments of Special Education and Occupational & Recreational Therapy at the University of Utah, the U.S. Department of Education, Preparation of Special Education, Related Services and Early Intervention Personnel to Serve Infants, Toddlers, and Children with Low Incidence Disabilities (CFDA# 84.325K)).

-1. Service obligation Students who receive money from these grant funds are obligated when they complete their program to either work in a setting that serves students (infants, toddlers, children or youth) with sensory impairments for a specific period of time as described below or to repay grant funds received.
+1. Service obligation: Students who receive money from these grant funds are obligated when they complete their program to either work in a setting that serves students (infants, toddlers, children or youth) with disabilities (students who are deafblind to the extent possible) for a specific period of time as described below or to repay grant funds received.
 They must be employed within a full-time position for a period of two years for every year that they receive this funding.
-For example, if a student received money for one year they would be obligated to teach for two years.
+For example, if a student received money for one year, they would be obligated to teach for two years.